Skip to content

 What is it?

-Turn your micro:bit into a step counter (or pedometer) to help you track how active you are - and learn some coding at the same time!
+Turn your BBC micro:bit into a step counter (or pedometer) to help you track how active you are - and learn some coding at the same time!

 These two videos show you what you'll make and how to code it: